 Minimizes Pressure Ulcers

-In Presbyterian Home for Central New York, 9.64% of Patients had Pressure Ulcers
+In Presbyterian Homes & Services, 9.58% of Patients had Pressure Ulcers

 Minimizes Serious Falls

-In Presbyterian Home for Central New York, 3.1% of Patients had Serious Falls
+In Presbyterian Homes & Services, 3.04% of Patients had Serious Falls

-This is a measure of the percentage of long-term residents which have had a fall which resulted in severe injury.
-Falls can happen for a variety of reasons, but high rates of major falls may be an indicator of poor nursing care.
+This metric indicates the percentage of long-term care residents that have suffered a fall which resulted in severe injury.
+Falls can happen for a variety of reasons, but high rates of falls resulting in injuries could be an indication of poor nursing care.

 Minimizes Urinary Tract Infections

-In Presbyterian Home for Central New York, 2.09% of Patients had UTIs
+In Presbyterian Homes & Services, 2.1% of Patients had UTIs

 Appropriately Uses Anti-Psychotic Medication

-In Presbyterian Home for Central New York, 11.62% of Patients use Anti-Psychotic Medication
+In Presbyterian Homes & Services, 11.59% of Patients use Anti-Psychotic Medication

-This datapoint gauges the percentage of long-term stay residents receiving antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to make sure these medications are being used only where medically required.
-In some situations, increased usage of these drugs may suggest a nursing home is using these drugs to control patient behavior.
+This metric indicates the percent of long-term care residents taking antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these drugs are being used only where medically required.
+In limited situations, excessive reliance on these medications may indicate a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-In Presbyterian Home for Central New York, 13.11% of Patients use Anti-Anxiety Medication
+In Presbyterian Homes & Services, 13.3% of Patients use Anti-Anxiety Medication

 Managing Depression Among Residents